Amos47/2400/GLOSSARY.md

 Stirred up; opaque; difficult to see through.

-## proxy
+## ubiquitous

-Something or someone that stands in the place of the original, which is unavailable or unmeasurable for whatever reason.
+Being or appearing to be everywhere all the time.